List of Person of Interest characters: Jessica Arndt

 Later that month, Peter assaulted and accidentally killed Jessica by bashing her head against their kitchen counter.
 He originally intended to call an ambulance, but later decided to cover up her death by staging a car accident.

 After escaping from a trap set by his CIA handlers in China, Reese returned to the US and looked for Jessica.
 He went to the hospital she had worked at in New Rochelle to inquire about her, but discovered she had died two months prior.
-Without knowing it, he encountered a wheelchair-bound Finch in the hospital after learning the news.
+Without knowing it, he encountered Finch, using a wheelchair, in the hospital after learning the news.
 The Machine had been giving Finch Jessica's number over the years, but he had originally been unable to ascertain why it kept appearing.
 He eventually discovered that it was because she was living with someone who was an imminent threat to her.
 Jessica's death had a significant impact on Reese, leading him to alcoholism and contemplating suicide before his meeting with Finch ("Pilot").

 Carter began investigating Jessica's death after the FBI invited her to help investigate Jessica's husband, whom they believed was murdered by Reese for owing money to a loan shark.
 Although the official autopsy report suggested Jessica's death was caused by a car accident, Carter's investigation leads her to discover Jessica was abused by her husband and was killed prior to the "accident".
 She also discover's Jessica's past relationship with Reese and destroys the evidence to keep the FBI from finding out.